shaka-project/shaka-packager/docs/linux_profiling.md

 ## CPU Profiling

-In order to enable cpu profiling, run edash-packager with the environment variable `CPUPROFILE` set to a filename.
+In order to enable cpu profiling, run shaka-packager with the environment variable `CPUPROFILE` set to a filename.
 For example:

     CPUPROFILE=/tmp/cpuprofile out/Release/packager